-Carlos Torres is the Executive Director of the City of Pittsburgh Commission on Human Relations.
+Carlos Torres is the Executive Director of the Pittsburgh Commission on Human Relations.
 He brings over 10 years of professional experience working in the nonprofit sector, particularly in the area of public health working with marginalized individuals and communities.
-His expertise include: advocacy, education, program design, implementation and evaluation.
+His expertise includes: advocacy, education, program design, implementation and evaluation.
 He currently serves as the Secretary for the National Latino AIDS Action Network.
 Carlos holds a Master in Public Administration from the University of Arizona.

 Richard D. Rogow, Esq. is an attorney with 25 years’ experience as an EEOC mediator with a focus on employment and civil rights disputes, family law conflicts, and construction disputes.
 Most recently, Mr. Rogow was Principal Director of the Pittsburgh Mediation Group, an affiliation of professional mediators, facilitators and trainers resolving conflict in areas of employment law, family law, and elder law.
 Mr. Rogow is an approved mediator for the US Federal Court, Western District of PA, the EEOC, the U.S. Postal Service, and the Transportation and Safety Administration; and is a certified Elder Care Mediator.
 Mr. Rogow received his B.A. from the University of Pittsburgh and his J.D. from Duquesne University School of Law.